 10.1 The Chaplaincy service provides spiritual support for students and staff.
-It is open to students and staff of all faith/non-faith backgrounds and denominations. [add contact details]
+It is open to students and staff of all faith/non-faith backgrounds and denominations.
+The NMITE Chaplain can be contacted via Student Support Services or directly via e-mail - chapliancy@nmite.ac.uk